Geoffrey-McGregor/CHMC-Codes/README.md

 2. `Compact PGauss contains codes for sampling the p-Generalized Gaussian distribution.`

+3. `Compact PNorm contains codes for sampling the p-Generalized Gaussian distribution then transforming the samples to the p-generalized Chi distribution".

 # Compact Chi
 **Executible files to reproduce figures** _(No modification to the code or parameters is required)_

-1. `CompactViolin.m produces Figure 1.`
+1. `CompactHistogramViolinConvergence.m produces Figure 1.`

+2. `CompactConvergence.m produces the subfigures in the bottom row of Figure 1.`

-2. `CompactHeatD.m produces the top two panels of Figure 2.`
+3. `CompactHeatD.m produces the top two panels of Figure 2.`

-3. `CompactHeatP.m will produces the bottom two panels of Figure 2.`
+4. `CompactHeatP.m will produces the bottom two panels of Figure 2.`

-4. `CompactConvergence.m produces Figure 3.`
 - Each of these four files calls ChiSampler.m with specific parameter values.
 ChiSampler.m runs the HMC and CHMC algorithms to sample from the p-generalized Chi distribution.